KevinWang94/KevinWang94.github.io/_posts/2016-06-13-SovietSatellites5.md

 ![](https://dl.dropboxusercontent.com/s/61vz2gc7ssapxhk/P6110102.JPG?dl=0)

-Over lunch, we had a nice chat with Boz.
+Our final stop was at a nice resort area on a man-made lake.
+Over lunch there, we had a nice chat with Boz.
 He shared some interesting thoughts about everything from regional politics to the Sunni - Shi'a split.
 Nearly all of Central Asia is Sunni, but apparently conversions to Shi'ism brought about by Iran do occur, and tensions may be mounting.
 He also told